Scrambling and operator entanglement in local non-Hermitian quantum systems: Background

 Non-Hermitian Hamiltonians are said to be pseudohermitian if they satisfy the equation $H_\text{eff}^\dag \eta = \eta H_\text{eff}$ for some (non-unique) Hermitian $\eta$, which is dubbed the metric as it defines a modified inner product under which $H_\text{eff}$ is Hermitian \cite{Bender_1998_real_spectra, Bender_2002_complex_extension, mostafazadeh_pseudo-hermiticity_2002}.
 In this case the eigenvaleus of $H_\text{eff}$ come in complex conjugate pairs.
 If $\eta$ is further taken to be positive definite, $H_\text{eff}$ is referred to as quasihermitian and has real spectrum.
 While nonunitary $U_t$ no longer generates standard norm-preserving (i.e. spherical) Hilbert space rotations, it now generates evolutions that preserve the norm with respect to $\eta$, which can be seen as elliptical (quasihermitian) or hyperbolic (pseudohermitian) rotations.

 The spectra of Hamiltonians such as in Ref.~\cite{gopalakrishnan_entanglement_2021} can transition from real to complex spectrum as the degree of nonhermiticity is increased.
 At the border between the two regimes is an exceptional point, where eigenvalues and eigenvectors coalesce.
 In this case (and for general nondiagnalizable $H_{\mathrm{eff}}$) \cref{eq:diagonal} must be replaced by the Jordan normal form.
 This leads to additional polynomial terms in $U_t$ and generally unique behavior.
-The physical significance of the exceptional point is unclear, since e.g. in Ref.~\cite{PhysRevResearch.4.033250} the exceptional point corresponds to conditioning on a trajectory which has probability zero of occurring.
+The physical significance of the exceptional point is unclear, since e.g. in Refs.~\cite{agarwal2022detecting,lakkaraju2021detecting} it can be related to a factorization surface, while in Ref.~\cite{PhysRevResearch.4.033250} it corresponds to conditioning on a trajectory which has probability zero of occurring.